 “Too much of everything is poisonous”, they say.
 “Too much of anything is bad for you.
 Do things in moderation.
 Don’t over-indulge in anything.
 Because too much is bad”.

 Too much conscientiousness and you become a perfectionist, unable to complete tasks because they’re not perfect.
 Too much openness to experience and you could be an out-of-control risk-taker.
 Too much agreeableness and you become too nice – allowing others to take advantage of you.
-Being too emotionally expressive
+Being too emotionally expressive and you could be emotionally out-of-control.
+Too much emotional control and you appear distant and aloof.
+Too much emotional sensitivity and you become prone to emotional contagion – feeling and expressing the strong emotions of others, often to your detriment.

 Too much self-confidence and you are arrogant and narcissistic.
 You have unrealistic views of yourself, you have an over-inflated ego, and you have an unhealthy sense of entitlement.
 You refuse to tolerate criticism, you get defensive, offensive or withdrawn.
 Too much praise and you become addicted to praise, you develop fear of failure, and you can actually damage your self-esteem and personal effectiveness.
 Too much happiness and you can become gullible, selfish, less creative, less physically fit, or less successful.